 Benefits of a Profit Sharing Plan

-• Flexibility in Contributions: Employers can choose each year how much to contribute based on the company's profitability.
-This makes it an flexible option for businesses with changing earnings.
+- Flexibility in Contributions: Employers can decide each year how much to contribute based on the company's profitability.
+This makes it an flexible option for businesses with fluctuating earnings.

-• High Contribution Limits: Employers can contribute up to the lesser of a quarter of an employee’s compensation or $$66k for 2024, making it a beneficial option for employee benefits.
+- High Contribution Limits: Employers can contribute up to the lesser of one-fourth of an employee’s compensation or $sixty-six thousand dollars for this year, making it a generous option for employee benefits.

 Setting Up a Profit Sharing Plan